Free Training — The Studio Edge Vol 3

 WHAT YOU'LL GET IN THE FREE TRAINING:

-• Why three people are in every drum session — drummer, engineer, and studio owner — and almost none of them have the complete picture
+• Three people in every drum session — drummer, engineer, studio owner — and why understanding all three changes everything

 Get Instant Access to the Free Training